postcss/postcss/README.md

 PostCSS is a framework for CSS postprocessors, to modify CSS by your JS function.

-It takes care about most of common CSS tool task:
+It takes care about most common CSS tool tasks:

 1. parses CSS;
 2. gives you usable JS API to edit CSS node tree;